 GitHub Actions a11y Pipeline Setup

 Establishing a robust CI/CD Integration & Automated Quality Gating strategy requires precise workflow orchestration.
-This blueprint details how to architect a scalable GitHub Actions a11y Pipeline Setup.
+This blueprint details how to architect a scalable GitHub Actions a11y pipeline.
 It aligns automated WCAG validation with engineering velocity while preventing compliance debt.

 Key implementation targets: